mk590901/Java-Listeners-App/README.md

 ### IUpdate Interface
 All GUI elements that are subscribed to changes must implements this interface, supporting 2 methods:
 * ***updateValue*** and
 * ***isSwitch***. _This method allows to separate different types of GUI elements by update method and simplify processing.
-In essence, this method is a trick that allows you to circumvent the difficulties that arise in a real application.
+In essence, this method is a trick that allows to circumvent the difficulties that arise in a real application.
 At this stage this is quite acceptable, because It's about sketching_.

 ## Movie